 Product Documentation

 Selecting the Configuration icon on the DACTool toolbar displays a blank panel, but it provides two options on the side panel that are reflected in the main drop-down choices: View Mutable Configuration and View Immutable Configuration.
-Every editable configuration property—with default and permissible values—is described in Chapter 14.
+Every editable configuration property—with default and permissible values—is described under KAM Configuration

 This section of the manual discusses how to navigate this part of DACTool.